 LATN 234, Lucretius, and any 300 level Greek or Latin course

 Note: If one of these courses is used for Division II, the student cannot use another History course to fulfill that requirement.

 For course descriptions and requirements for the major, refer to the Academic Bulletin: Classical Studies.

 A major in Classical Studies consists of ten courses, in one of four possible combinations based on a language foundation in either Latin OR Greek.
 Please see the Academic Bulletin for detailed options.

 Opportunities for off-campus study

-Many Classical Studies majors have taken advantage of the Intercollegiate Center in Rome, a special school for study of the classics and art history.
+Many Classical Studies majors have taken advantage of the Intercollegiate Center in Rome, a special school for study of classical literature, civilization, and material culture.
 Here all instruction is carried on in English, by American professors and under the American system, surrounded by the monuments in Rome.
-Other students have taken part in the Advanced Studies in England program in Bath and Oxford.
-Majors who have strong interests in other humanities subjects in adddition to classics have benefited from this excellent program.
-Study in Greece is also available through the College Year in Athens program, for one or two semesters, and the Classics Advanced Semester Program (CASP), in Athens.
-The department also supports through direct funding the DEPAS excavation project in Greece, led by Prof. Maggidis, and available to Dickinson archaeology students with the proper prerequisites.
+Other students have taken part in the Advanced Studies in England program in Bath and Oxford, where students can take courses in other subjects while continuing their study of the ancient languages in a tutorial at Oxford.
+Majors who have strong interests in other humanities subjects in addition to classics have benefited from this excellent program.
+Study in Greece is recommended through the Classics Advanced Semester Program (CASP), in Athens.
+The department also supports through direct funding the DEPAS excavation project in Greece, available to Dickinson archaeology students with the proper prerequisites.